microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 The report and its associated task are due every 2 weeks on Friday; the series started on May 14, 2021.
 The first report is due on that date, Friday, May 14.
 Fast forward to January 7, 2022, 34 weeks later.
 The person who did the reports took some time off in December, and nobody completed the reports.
 The current recurring task (and corresponding report) is due on December 10.
 The report and its associated task are now 4 weeks overdue.

->**Note:** At this point, a contrast between recurring meetings and events can be detected.
+>**Note:** At this point, the contrast between recurring meetings and events becomes apparent.
 Meetings don't need to be _marked complete_ in order for an automated system to schedule the next meeting on the calendar.
-Whereas completing an overdue task can generate another task that is due in the past, there is no concept of _completing a meeting in the past_.
+Completing an overdue task can generate another task that is due in the past, but there is no concept of _completing a meeting in the past_.
 The next instance of a meeting is always in the future, based on _today's date_.
-The _today's date_ isn't used for calculating due dates of recurring tasks, in order to avoid losing track of late work.
+The _today's date_ isn't used to calculate due dates of recurring tasks, in order to avoid losing track of late work.

-For this task, if the recurrence schedule isn't edited, and the December 10 task is marked complete, then the next task for the series is instantiated with a due date of December 24.
+For this task, if the recurrence schedule isn't edited, and the December 10 task is marked complete, the next task for the series is instantiated with a due date of December 24.

-However, suppose it is decided that going forward, this report should be done every 3 weeks, rather than every 2 weeks.
-It might even be decided that the 3-week cadence should be retroactive for the overdue reports.
-This change invites different possible options of how the continuation of the series can be defined.
+However, suppose a decision is made that going forward, this report should be done every 3 weeks, rather than every 2 weeks.
+The decision might even be that the 3-week cadence should be retroactive for the overdue reports.
+This change invites different possible options for how the continuation of the series can be defined:

 - Should the December 10 due date be changed?
 - When should the next task be due?

-Quickly reviewing the state of the recurring task, and decision:
+The following is the current state of the recurring task, and decision:

 - The current task has a due date of December 10, 2021.
 - The previous completed task was due on November 26, 2021.
 - A decision is made to change the cadence from 2 weeks to 3 weeks; the change applies retroactively for the overdue reports.

-Given the context, two options can be considered, both valid customer stories for how the series can be changed to accommodate the new 3-week cadence:
+Given the context, two options are possible, and both are valid customer stories for how the series can be changed to accommodate the new 3-week cadence.

-Option 1: Change the December 10 task to be due 3 weeks after our previous November 26 task.
+Option 1: Change the December 10 task to be due 3 weeks after the previous November 26 task.
 The current task has its due date changed to December 17, and the following task is due on January 7.

 Option 2: Keep the current December 10 due date, and change the cadence for the following task that is due on December 31.